Irina Rakobolskaya: Later life and contributions to science

 In 1946 she was demobilized from the military and finished her fourth year at the university and graduated in 1949, after defending her thesis on muons, developed under the guidance of Georgy Zatsepin and Vladimir Veksler.

-From 1950 to 1963 she worked as a class assistant, and from 1963 to 1977 as an assistant professor.
-In 1977 she became a professor in the Department of Cosmic Rays at the Physics Department of Moscow State University.
+From 1950 to 1963 she worked as an assistant professor, and from 1963 to 1977 as an associate professor (docent).
+In 1977 she became a full professor in the Department of Cosmic Rays at the Physics Department of Moscow State University.

 In 1968, in conjunction with Georgy Zatsepin, Rakobolskaya dedicated a laboratory to the study of cosmic radiation at the Institute of Nuclear Physics in Moscow State University and was in charge of it until 1991.
 In 1968, she ordered the installation of X-ray emulsion chambers 60 meters below ground inside the Moscow Metro for research of the zenith angular distribution of muons.
 Their research studied the unusual phenomenon of coplanar expansion of secondary particles; the energy threshold and dependence of the phenomenon was established.

 Since 1971 she was the Deputy Head of the Department of Cosmic Rays and Space Physics at MSU and taught courses on cosmic rays and nuclear physics.

 In 1962 she defended her thesis for as a candidate for a degree in physical and mathematical sciences and in 1975 defended her thesis for her doctorate of physical and mathematical sciences on the topic generation of high energy muons in cosmic rays.
 She published over 300 works, including a textbook on nuclear physics.

 Throughout her career she educated over 80,000 students, was the chairman of the MSU women's union, and served on the Academic Council of the MSU, the Scientific Council of the Physics Department, and the Scientific Council on Cosmic Rays at the Russian Academy of Sciences.
 After retiring she continued to give lectures and teach occasionally.
 Her son Andrei Linde became a theoretical physicist and her other son Nikolai Linde became a psychologist.
 She died on 22 September 2016 and was buried next to her husband in Novodevichy Cemetery.